rosmianto/hmac-md5/README.md

 This library is licensed under MIT License.

 You are free (as in freedom) to use this library as long you attribute this library to me.
-I'm holding any liability for any damages that may caused by using this library.
+I'm holding no liability for any damages that may caused by using this library.